Gordon Ramsay Scrambled Eggs (Foolproof! 4 Min)

 2. Garnish and sides:

-• Sauté veggies before you cook the eggs or in a separate pan e.g. diced onions, mushrooms, peppers.
+• Sauté veggies before you cook the eggs or in a separate pan e.g. diced onions, mushrooms, peppers (jalapeno or sweet).
 Set them aside and mix them in at the end (or spoon over eggs).

-• Other sides: English muffins, thick slice of sourdough bread (Ramsay’s choice), bacon, sausage, ham, fresh fruit, berries, yogurt, salsa, cherry tomatoes and avocado slices.
+• Other sides: English muffins, thick slice of sourdough bread, bacon, sausage, ham, pancetta, fresh fruit, berries, yogurt, salsa, cherry tomatoes and avocado slices.

-• Garnish eggs with extra chives, parsley or freshly grated Parmesan cheese.
+• Garnish eggs with extra chives, parsley or freshly grated or shaved Parmesan cheese, feta, goat cheese, chopped olives, sundried tomatoes, chili crisp or chili flakes (for heat).

 3. Ingredients for different serving sizes: